 - Build and leave your own legacy at Trocaire College

 - Participate in various professional development opportunities both on and off-campus

 What do the roles entail?

 - It shall be the duty of the Vice President to perform all the duties of the President in their absence.
-The Vice President shall develop a monthly calendar of activities, approved fundraisers, and other programs for SA and recognized student organizations.
-They shall oversee all Trocaire College clubs and maintain communication with them for SA and other student updates.
+The Vice President shall develop a monthly calendar of activities, approved fundraisers, and other programs for SGA and recognized student organizations.
+They shall oversee all Trocaire College clubs and maintain communication with them for SGA and other student updates.
 They shall collect, process, and store forms from the organizations.
 They shall perform other duties as required.

 - It shall be the duty of the Representatives At-Large to share viewpoints from all members of the student body.
-They shall be responsible to contribute student feedback and perspectives to the Executive Members and SA Advisor.
+They shall be responsible to contribute student feedback and perspectives to the Executive Members and SGA Advisor.
 They shall perform other duties as required.

 Student Clubs and Organizations

 The unique size of our college allows students to participate in different clubs and organizations and take on leadership roles if they wish to do so.
 The benefits of becoming a student leader are tremendous – skills that will last a lifetime.
 Get Involved!

 Promoting awareness amongst members and nonmembers on issues affecting students of color on campus and in the community.
 These efforts seek to be accomplished through education and cultural programming.
 We also seek to enhance Trocaire’s ability to support the entirety of needs faced by students of color by advocating, celebrating, preserving, and supporting the diversity of cultural norms.